lshaoqin/chronicler/README.md

 *   **Integration with CI/CD Pipelines**: Integrating Chronicler with popular CI/CD pipelines to automate the analysis and generation process.
 *   **Support for Additional LLM Providers**: Adding support for additional LLM providers to expand Chronicler's capabilities.
 *   **Enhanced Design Decision Analysis**: Improving the design decision analysis component to provide more detailed insights into repository architecture, scalability, and maintainability.
+*   **Additional Vector Database Integrations**: Expanding support for more vector database providers and configurations.